-The strength and insulation purposes of asbestos once made the material a good fit for workplaces.
-It was commonly used in industrial buildings for several decades.
-After the EPA declared asbestos a carcinogen in 1970, which reduced exposure in some industries.
-However, certain jobs like insulators and pipefitter still required constant asbestos exposure.
+The strength and insulation capabilities of asbestos once made the material a good fit for workplaces.
+It was commonly used as an industrial material in buildings for several decades.
+In 1970, the EPA declared asbestos a carcinogen, which reduced exposure in some industries.
+However, certain jobs like insulators and pipefitter still required constant hazardous contact.

-Multiple jobs could have come into contact with asbestos dust during the peak of its exposure:
+Other jobs that may have come into contact with asbestos dust during the peak of its exposure: